New To Stand-up Comedy? A Great Starting Point: ComedyUniversity.com

 This notion is FALSE.

-The comedy mechanics for generating audience laughter are exactly the same as those needed for stand-up comedy (or in any environment for that matter)
+The comedy mechanics for generating audience laughter are exactly the same as those needed for stand-up comedy regardless of the speaking environment.

 The big difference is that speeches and presentations usually contain “informational content” that is not designed or intended to generate laughter.